kachick/chawan/doc/config.md

 ## General

-General options are to be placed in a section called [general].
+General options must be placed in a section called `[general]`.

-Following are general options:
+Following is a list of general options:

 <table>
 <tr><th>**Name**<th>**Value**<th>**Function**
-<tr><td>double-width-ambiguous<td>boolean<td>assume the terminal displays characters in the East Asian Ambiguous category as double width
+<tr><td>double-width-ambiguous<td>boolean<td>Assume the terminal displays characters in the East Asian Ambiguous category as double width
 </table>

 ## Stylesheets

-User stylesheets are to be placed in a section called [css].
+User stylesheets must be placed in a section called `[css]`.

 There are two ways to import user stylesheets: